Turn-Based Go Servers

 - Gorrion is a turn-based game server for Go.
 Also for Chess, Havannah, Hex, Othello / Reversi, Pente, Onyx, Unlur, Y. The web site is simple in format and is free from advertisements or subscription.
 Go sizes are 19x19, 13x13, 9x9.
 The Gorrion web site is simple to use from a smartphone.

 - Little Golem

-- Turn-based game server, including 9x9, 13x13 and 19x19 Go.
-This server is centred around tournament play.
+- Turn-based game server, offering Go (9x9, 13x13, 19x19, 27x27 and 37x37), a few Go variants (Hahn pointing system, random100 and toroidal Go 11x11) as well as several other games.
+This server is centered around tournament play.
 Individual (unrated) games are also possible.
 Using Capped Fischer Timing, the time limit is 240 hours per player plus 36 hours per move, but with vacation time a game will only time out when a player does not move for 30 days.
 (HTML)